Koobol/video-creator/README.md

 ### Notes
 * If you set the frame rate too high, some browsers may not be able to render the video properly.
-When this happens, you will get a warning in the console tell and fire the `slowframerate` event to tell you as such.
+When this happens, you will get a warning in the console and a firing of the `slowframerate` event to tell you as such.
 In my testing, 60 fps is just a little too high for Firefox, but is fine on Chrome and Edge, so if you want it to be consistent across all browsers 30 fps will be better.
 * It can be good for performance to set `alpha: false` on your `ctx`, since the alpha channel of canvas pixels won't affect anything in the end anyway.
 * At the moment the `getVideo()` method is very slow, so I would recommend not trying to use clips that are very long yet, or waiting until you're done to add them in, and just putting placeholders in during development.
 I would also recommend caching the retrieved video inside your `VideoSrc`, so subsequent rendering doesn't take as long.
 * As the code base is pretty large at this point and I'm only one person, there's bound to be quite a few bugs.
 If you encounter any bugs, please create an issue on GitHub and I will try to fix it as soon as possible.